 I’m a female in my 20s.
 The purpose of learning the languages (except English and Arabic) is for fun and out of curiosity.

-Well, it did start that way but changed halfway because I realized I really want to be able to hold conversations with native speakers (Spanish, for now).
-So, my target is upper-intermediate (B2) and then move on to the others while still maintaining it.
+Well, it did start that way but changed halfway because I realized I really wanted to be able to hold conversations with native speakers (Spanish, for now).
+So, my target is upper intermediate (B2) and then move on to the others while still maintaining it.

 For English, 60% entertainment (where I learn to mimic the pronunciation, intonation, and accent), 30% speaking, and 10% grammar.
-I’ve been learning English since primary but the interest only started when I was in high school.
+I’ve been learning English since primary but my interest only started in high school.

-I’m fully aware of constant speaking practice being the most effective but, in my case, I rely heavily on entertainment because from there the desire of wanting to improve the speaking skill grows naturally, not forcefully.
+I’m fully aware that constant speaking practice is the most effective but, in my case, I rely heavily on entertainment because from there the desire of wanting to improve my speaking skills grows naturally, not forcefully.

 I decided to choose a slow but effective method.
 These percentages (except for entertainment) might slightly change from time to time.

 This is my way of reducing stress and burnout and still manage to keep my motivation going.
-Some may think it’s the lazy way, but I ensure you I do it diligently simply because it is fun, doable, and achievable.
+Some may think it’s the lazy way, but I assure you I do it diligently simply because it is fun, doable and achievable.

 Now, let’s move on to the few things you should know before you start your own journey.